Home Shopping Restaurants Pubs Hotels Reviews Directory Business Finder

-A review of Midfield Young Peoples Centre by Wil Shellito - Sunday 30th of March 2008
+A review of Midfield Young Peoples Centre by Wil Shellito written on Sunday 30th of March 2008

 They say, 'What's learned in childhood remains with us forever.'
 And I can vouch for that.
 I was three months old when I entered Midfield House, Lasswade.
 It was 1947, and I was the only brown-skinned boy there.
 I was treated well and had a happy existence – plenty of trees to climb, fields to roam, summer holidays to Gullane, invites to the homes of school pals, etc. As far as I knew I was an orphan.
 That was until the day seven years later when the authorities allowed my biological parents to reclaim me.
 Unfortunately for me, a ‘home circumstance report’ hadn’t been performed and I was allowed to enter a dysfunctional parental environment where physical, emotional and sexual abuse was the order of the day.
 You name it, and I had it done to me.